Monitor Children on the Internet Tips

 First, use some common sense to monitor your children on the Internet the easy way.
-For instance, simply place the computer in a public area perhaps the kitchen where you can monitor them.
-Some children will complain loudly but these are your rules.
-They live under your house, right?
+For instance, place the computer in a public area, perhaps the kitchen, where you can watch them.
+Some children will complain loudly, but these are your rules.
+They live under your house.
 You’re the boss.
-Enforce the rules and be firm yet let your children understand that you love them too.
-To help you with this process create an Internet contract that establishes your house rules.
-This will clearly outline what are your responsibilities and what are their responsibilities for their Internet usage.
-You can also state that they should contact you if they encounter any inappropriate material or people which makes them feel uncomfortable.
+Enforce the laws and be firm, yet let your children understand you love them, too.
+To help you with this process, create an Internet contract establishing your house rules.
+This will clearly outline what your responsibilities are and what their responsibilities are for their Internet usage.
+You can also state that they should contact you if they encounter inappropriate material or people who make them uncomfortable.

-Secondly, a good program will help you monitor your children on the Internet.
-There are several and some are free yet I’m always a believer in paying for good software.
-If you can afford Internet access for your children then you can afford good monitoring software.
-The cost is generally around $30 or $40 per year which works out to 10 cents or less a day.
-Really, there is no excuse to not purchase one.
-Whichever you choose, the following is a list of features you should seek for in a good children’s Internet monitoring program:
+Secondly, a good program will help you monitor your children online.
+There are several; some are free, yet I always believe in paying for good software.
+If you can afford Internet access for your children, you can afford good monitoring software.
+The cost is generally around $30 or $40 per year, 10 cents or less a day.
+There is no excuse not to purchase one.
+Whichever you choose, the following is a list of features you should seek in a good children’s Internet monitoring program:

-Blocking or filtering – this prevents your children from viewing inappropriate webpages or ones that you haven’t approved of.
+Blocking or filtering prevents your children from viewing inappropriate web pages or ones you haven’t approved.

-ISP children Internet monitoring programs – some ISPs such as AOL will provide software that will help you with monitoring your children’s Internet activity.
+ISP children Internet monitoring programs – some ISPs, such as AOL, will provide software to help you monitor your children’s Internet activity.
 Ask your ISP if they do provide one.
-The ones provided by the ISP usually are not as feature-rich as the paid ones out there.
+The ones the ISP offers are usually not as feature-rich as the paid ones out there.

 Time-of-day monitoring – this Internet monitoring feature will restrict access to the Internet to only certain times of the day.
-For instance, if you’re at work and you’re children are at home then you can disable Internet access till you get home.
+For instance, if you’re at work and your children are at home, you can restrict Internet access until you get home.

-Keylogging – this will allow you to monitor your children’s keystrokes and Internet browsing which can be saved for later viewing.
-So if your children need access when you’re not at home then you can always view what they typed and what sites they have visited.
+Keylogging will allow you to monitor your children’s keystrokes and Internet browsing, which can be saved for later viewing.
+So, if your children need access when you’re not home, you can always view what they typed and what sites they have visited.

 Pop-up blockers – there are many pop-up blockers out there.
 These are specially designed to stop many porn-related pop-ups.

-Stop the spam – we have all received spam and I’m certain still do.
-This can significantly reduce the amount of spam and especially the ones that are porn, gambling and drug-related material.
-A great time-saver.
+Stop the spam – we have all received spam, and I’m sure we still do.
+This can significantly reduce the amount of spam and especially the ones that are porn, gambling, and drug-related material—a great time-saver.

-Filter vital information – you can keep online predators at bay by blocking important information, like names, addresses and phone numbers being revealed and removing objectionable words in chat and instant messaging programs.
-A must-have feature because you never know what information your children are giving out.
+Filter vital information – you can keep online predators at bay by blocking important information, like names, addresses, and phone numbers being revealed, and removing objectionable words in chat and instant messaging programs.
+It is a must-have feature because you never know what information your children are giving out.
 You want to stop this information before it’s given out!

-Filter out search engine results – some good Internet, children-monitoring software will filter out bad words and pornographic sites from the search engine results such as Google, Yahoo and MSN.
+Filter out search engine results – some good Internet children-monitoring software will filter out bad words and pornographic sites from the search engine results, such as Google, Yahoo, and MSN.

 READ MORE :